 Graduate school will also keep you in a student mindset.
 You will be prepared to go back easily into an academic setting when you eventually are accepted to a medical school.
 Like New York City, if you can make it here, you can make it anywhere.

 Rejection is also a time for reflection.
 Before you leap into the fire again, you have to ask yourself.
 Do you really want to become a physician?
 Becoming a physician requires a lot of work and a lifelong commitment to learning.
 When you begin your medical education, it may take close to a decade to open a private practice or find a lucrative position at a prestigious hospital.

 The hardest epiphany to realize is that medical education may not be right for you.
 Perhaps there is something you would want to do more but never pursued.
 Medicine is a career that requires you to be passionate all the time.
-If it is not truly your passion, then dont force yourself to make it happen.
+If it is not truly your passion, then don’t force yourself to make it happen.
 Take some time.
-This is your life.
-When youre a physician, its not just your life you have to worry about.
-Its everyone elses.
+When you’re a physician, it’s not just your life you have to worry about, it’s everyone else’s.